Comparing eBPF and Kernel Modules for Application Vulnerability Detection and Attack Monitoring

 Both eBPF (extended Berkeley Packet Filter) and traditional kernel modules allow for extending the functionality of the Linux kernel.
 However, they differ significantly in terms of architecture, ease of use, safety, performance, and deployment.
 This post explores these two technologies in detail, comparing them across various factors and assessing their viability as a context capture tool for application security vulnerability detection and attack monitoring purposes.

-eBPF is a technology integrated into the Linux kernel that allows for executing sandboxed programs within the kernel space. eBPF can dynamically load and unload programs, enabling real-time updates and monitoring without system reboots.
+What is eBPF? eBPF is a technology integrated into the Linux kernel that allows for executing sandboxed programs within the kernel space. eBPF can dynamically load and unload programs, enabling real-time updates and monitoring without system reboots.

 Kernel Modules are pieces of code that can be loaded and unloaded into the kernel space to extend the functionality of the kernel.
 Kernel modules have full access to kernel internals, allowing for deep system interaction but also posing risks to stability and security.

-A Comparison of Features: eBPF vs. Kernel Modules
+A Comparison of Features: eBPF vs Kernel Modules

 Architecture